bizztreat/goodkit/README.md

 # GoodKit

-Tools using GoodData Ruby SDK
+Toolkit that helps you to automate specific tasks in GoodData.
+It covers two main areas:

+- Project Lifecycle Management (i.e. checking which reports has been added to the new version of the project or releasing those changes to the new version)
+- Testing (specific checks that helps you to automate tasks like "all metrics have version tags" etc.)

 ## Prerequisites

+1. Ruby installed on your local environment
-1. Install [GoodData Ruby SDK](https://github.com/gooddata/gooddata-ruby) by executing "gem install gooddata" in your command line.
+2. Install [GoodData Ruby SDK](https://github.com/gooddata/gooddata-ruby) by executing "gem install gooddata" in your command line.
+3. Admin access to GoodData projects that you want to use with this tool

+## Example usage

+1. Open your terminal and run following command:

+ruby 1-prepare-release.rb -u 'username@company.com' -p 'password' -m 'my-master-project-id' -d '10 Apr 2015'

+2. See the output.

-## Use Cases
+# Use Cases

+## Lifecycle

 ##1-prepare-release.rb